Drivers and pedestrians must share the road. In fact, the law requires it. However, do pedestrians always have the right of way?

 The term “jaywalk” doesn’t exist anywhere in Florida law.
 Even though jaywalking is commonly seen as illegal, crossing mid-block (or somewhere without a crosswalk or signal) is generally legal.
 Pedestrians who cross mid-block still have the right-of-way when they are on the road.

-The road is full of signals and signs that tell drivers, pedestrians, bicyclists, and anyone else out and about what to do.
-Drivers need to stop and yield the right-of-way to cyclists and pedestrians who are using crosswalks.
+The road is full of traffic signals and signs that tell drivers, pedestrians, bicyclists, and anyone else out and about what to do.
+Drivers need to stop and yield the right-of-way to cyclists and pedestrians who are using marked and unmarked crosswalks.

 When vehicles come to a red light in Florida, they are expected to come to a complete stop at the stop line.
 Never block pedestrian crossings or begin to move forward until the light turns green.
 You are allowed to make right turns on red (unless there’s a sign saying otherwise), but it’s crucial to look out for pedestrians who may have the right-of-way while your light is red.